 Committee members are expected to attend 75% of Committee meetings and to participate actively in the work of the EC.
 Members of the EC, including co-opted members, may be removed by a vote of two thirds of the members of the EC present and voting at a meeting who comprise, in addition, not less than half the members of the EC.
 The remaining members of the EC shall have power to co-opt any member of the Association to fill the resulting vacancy, subject to the limit in Article 8.

-Young Lawyers Committee (YLC)
+Junior Lawyers Committee (JLC)

-The YLC shall consist of up to twelve members of the Association who are students of law or human rights, trainee solicitors, pupil barristers, or other junior professionals working in the human rights sector.
-Association members seeking election as members of the YLC shall submit an application in a process to be determined from time to time.
-Subject to the approval of the EC, the YLC may appoint up to three Association members to fill vacant posts on the YLC.
+The JLC shall consist of up to twelve members of the Association who are students of law or human rights, trainee solicitors, pupil barristers, or other junior professionals working in the human rights sector.
+Association members seeking election as members of the JLC shall submit an application in a process to be determined from time to time.
+Subject to the approval of the EC, the JLC may appoint up to three Association members to fill vacant posts on the JLC.

-The YLC reports to the EC, which may overrule decisions of the YLC in case of disagreement.
+The JLC reports to the EC, which may overrule decisions of the JLC in case of disagreement.

-Any member of the YLC may attend meetings of the EC, but only the Chair and Vice Chair of the YLC and the other members of the EC nominated by the YLC in accordance with Article 8 may vote at EC meetings.
-In the event that the Chair or Vice Chair of the YLC or another member of the EC nominated by the YLC ceases to be a member of the EC, the YLC may nominate one of its other members to take that person’s place.
+Any member of the JLC may attend meetings of the EC, but only the Chair and Vice Chair of the JLC and the other members of the EC nominated by the JLC in accordance with Article 8 may vote at EC meetings.
+In the event that the Chair or Vice Chair of the JLC or another member of the EC nominated by the JLC ceases to be a member of the EC, the JLC may nominate one of its other members to take that person’s place.

 General Meetings